mikkokotola/webcodingforbeginners/README.md

 ![Sympa superwoman](./pics/SYMPA_superwoman.jpg)

-{:toc}
+# Contents
+{:.no_toc}

+* A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Web Coding for Beginners: Population Graphs

 Welcome to the amazing world of web coding!
 On this MOOC by Sympa we will build a simple web app that can visualize population graphs for different countries.
 Let's look over some general information about the course first.

 ## Time requirement for the course
 Our initial estimate is that it it possible to complete the pre-work part in 3-5 hours and to build the population graphs app in about one working day (8 hours).
 This assumes no previous programming experience, but does assume that you are comfortable using a computer and a browser.